Dog food superfood: It's all about bioavailability

 An excellent first step to healing is feeding gently-cooked foods like A Pup Above.
 Gentle cooking means that bioavailability is abundant, fab ingredients retain significantly more nutrients, and food is easier to digest.
 There’s also the matter of delicious, natural meat gravy sous vide cooking creates — it's rich in collagen, amino acids, and offers happy hydration to your dog child.

-You can also incorporate actual superfoods to your dog’s diet to enhance the care and maintenance of that all-important gastro-intestinal tract.
+You can also incorporate actual superfoods to your dog’s diet to enhance their gut health.
 Here’s a list of naturally yummy bits and bobs you can add to your dog’s food bowl to turn a dog superfood into a superDUPERfood:

 Probiotics.
 Try adding kefir or sauerkraut and see if it sets tails to waggin’.
 These pup-friendly foods are laden with “good” bacteria that will take up residence in your pal’s gut and aid digestion.